What Does a Certified Registered Nurse Anesthetist Do?

 - Appropriately Prepares for Case Management.
 Assembles all essential equipment in an orderly manner.
 Has equipment ready and in working condition to safely administer anesthesia.
 Demonstrates knowledge of anticipated needs.
 Uses universal safety precautions.
 Label and properly store syringes

 - Appropriately Prepares Anesthetic Management.
-Plan of care is developed in systematic manner based upon assessment, interpretation and anticipated procedure.
+The plan of care is developed in a systematic manner based upon assessment, interpretation, and anticipated procedure.
 Recognizes patient difficulties.
 Communicates information clearly and logically with Attending.
 Displays knowledge of current anesthetic principles in selecting anesthetic techniques

-- Demonstrates Professional Competence in Managing Anesthetic.
+- Demonstrates Professional Competence in Managing Anesthesia.
 Appropriate airway management.
 Exhibits safe and comfortable technical ability.
 Recognizes problems and takes appropriate corrective action (including seeking consultation).
-Demonstrates good judgment in emergency situation.
-Provides patient with safe and comfortable anesthetic.
+Demonstrates good judgment in an emergency situation.
+Provides the patient with a safe and comfortable anesthetic.
 Aware of surgical events taking place.
 Keeps accurate record of pertinent information.
 Adapts with composure to changing situations.
 Coordinates with appropriate health care providers

 - Provides Competent Post Anesthetic Management.
-Verifies with the PACU RN the patients first and last name on the ID bracelet.
+Verifies with the PACU RN the patient’s first and last name on the ID bracelet.
 Maintains patient airway.
 Shows attentiveness to physiological needs.
-Provides full report to recovery person.
+Provides a full report to the recovery person.
 Completes all records.
 Evaluates and resolves patient pain status.
 All medication and syringes properly disposed of.
 Takes care of equipment

 - Performs other duties as assigned.